sleepjie/Valanar/2D6 System.md

 They possess angular, elongated faces crowned with rows of horns and facial spikes, which vary in size and shape depending on ancestry.
 Their eyes are strikingly dark with vertical, reptilian pupils and their mouths are filled with sharp teeth and a long, forked tongue to enhance their speech, lending it a sibilant quality that carries the deep pitch of a draconic growl.
 ##### **Kanin (Rabbitkin)**
 - **Long Jumper**: Gain Advantage on Acrobatics rolls.
 Jump distance is doubled.
-- **Superior Senses**: Gain Advantage on Tracking and Perception rolls.
+- **Superior Hearing**: Gain Advantage on Tracking and Perception rolls.

 The Kanin are believed to have been created by Eldain, the Lady of Wolves, a surprising origin given their rabbit-like appearance.
 Standing between five to seven feet tall, they are tall for their form, with long, powerful legs and large ears that provide keen hearing.
 Their bodies are covered in short, dense fur that ranges in colour from shades of earthy brown and grey to snowy white, with some regional variations occurring in colder climates where white fur provides natural camouflage.